obendidi/httpx-cache/docs/guide.md

 - `cacheable_status_codes`: tuple of int http status codes that supports caching (if response does not have one of these status codes, it will not be cached), defaults to: `(200, 203, 300, 301, 308)`
 - `always_cache`: bool, if True, all **valid** responses will be cached, regardless of the `no-store` directive set in either the request or response, defaults to False.

+_Note: When using the `httpx_cache` client or transport, a new property will be added to the response to specify whether it comes from cache or not: `response.from_cache: bool`_

 Example usage:

 ```py